mugishalinux/bank-licensing-compliance-system/DESIGN.md

 ### Why

-This adds extra security without making login too complicated.
+This adds extra security without making login too complicated for users.

 ---

+### Trade-off

+Email OTP is simple and easy to implement, but it depends on email delivery speed.

+---

 ### What could be improved later

 - SMS OTP support
-- better OTP rate limiting
 - authenticator app support
+- stronger OTP rate limiting

 ---